havertz2110/havertz2110.github.io/content/posts/UIUCTF 2023/index.md

 At my first try, I saw 1 thing that if I connected to the server, I would be stuck at vim environment, therefore, I couldn't type anything I couldn't get out of this as a result.
 So, I think we have to find something in order to get out of this ( it would pop up a flag in the end, i guess?? :D )

 Because of that, I looked up at the provided files, I checked at 'nsjail.cfg' but nothing looked sus in there, so I checked the rest ones.
-I soonly noticed in 'vim.rc'that are very cool :dagger_knife: :
+I soonly noticed in 'vim.rc' that are very cool :dagger_knife: :
 ```bash
 set nocompatible
 set insertmode